richi235/ADBGUI/README.txt

-This software allows to have an gui for a database and the internal links of the tables.
-For office people you can say its an opensource access in the browser.
+This software allows you to create a gui for a database and the internal links of the tables.
+For office people you can say its an opensource (M$) access in the browser.

 More details you can find here: